pentestjosh/cuckoo-web/cuckoo_install_web.md

 # NOW START CUCKOO
 ```
 cuckoo -d (starts cuckoo with diagnostics -d)
-cuckoo --cwd /data/cuckoo/.cuckoo -d
-(Run cuckoo in a CWD other than home.
+cuckoo --cwd /data/cuckoo/.cuckoo -d (Run cuckoo in a CWD other than home.
 In this case data)
+cuckoo --cwd /data/cuckoo/.cuckoo web runserver <IP>:<PORT>
 ```

+# CUCKOO RUN OPTIONS

 # In order to start the web interface, you can simply run the following command from the web/ directory:
 ```
 cuckoo web  (starts on localhost:8000 by default)